This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this biscuit with sausage gravy recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: Stick to all-purpose flour as it’s crucial for thickening the gravy.
-Note that this recipe hasn’t been tested with other flour types.
+• Flour: Stick with all-purpose flour—it’s essential for thickening the gravy.
+This recipe hasn’t been tested with alternative flours.

-• Milk: Any type of milk works well – whole, 1%, 2%, or skim.
-Choose based on your preference.
+• Milk: Any type of milk works, whether it’s whole, 2%, 1%, or skim.
+Use what you have on hand.

-• Baking Powder: This is essential for helping the biscuit to rise and become fluffy.
+• Baking Powder: This ingredient helps the biscuit rise and creates a fluffy texture.

-• Sugar and Salt: Both of these add depth and enhance the overall flavor of the biscuits.
+• Sugar and Salt: Both enhance the biscuit’s flavor.

 Recipe Variations

-• Cheesy: Mix cheddar into the biscuit dough.
+• Cheesy Biscuit: Add shredded cheddar cheese to the biscuit dough.

-• Herb-Infused: Mix in fresh rosemary or thyme for an earthy touch.
+• Herb-Infused Flavor: Mix fresh rosemary or thyme into the gravy.

-1. Preheat the oven to 400°F (200 degrees C).
-Line a baking or cookie sheet with parchment paper or a Silpat sheet.
+1. Preheat the oven to 400°F (200°C).
+Line a baking sheet with parchment paper or a Silpat sheet.

-2. In a medium-sized bowl, whisk together flour, baking powder, sugar, and salt.
-Add cold butter that has been chopped into pieces into the dry ingredients.
-Working quickly using your fingers or a pastry blender, rub or cut the butter into the flour until it resembles coarse sand.
+2. In a medium bowl, whisk together the flour, baking powder, sugar, and salt.
+Add the cold butter (cut into small pieces) to the bowl.
+Use your fingers or a pastry blender to quickly work the butter into the flour until it resembles coarse sand.

 dry ingredients for biscuits in a mixing bowl.

-1. Add the milk and stir just until the dough comes together.
+1. Pour in the milk and gently stir until the dough just comes together.

 biscuit dough in a mixing bowl.

-1. Using a large spoon, drop the biscuit dough onto the baking sheet.
+1. Using a large spoon, drop the biscuit dough onto the prepared baking sheet.

 one unbaked biscuit on a baking sheet.